 The 20th of June is World Refugee Day, an international day designated by the United Nations to honour refugees around the globe.
 The Covid-19 pandemic has had a profound impact on their lives, and the unprecedented shutdown of borders and restrictions on migration in response to the pandemic have challenged the core principles of refugee protection.
 Under international law, states are legally obliged to allow people to seek asylum from persecution and may not return them to a country of persecution or danger (the principle of non-refoulement).
 However, refugee and asylum seekers’ rights have increasingly been at risk in recent years, a situation which has been exacerbated by the pandemic.

-These issues are the focus of a forthcoming IDS Working paper drawing on research carried out through the Covid Collective.
+These issues are the focus of a IDS Working paper drawing on research carried out through the Covid Collective.
 The paper ‘The right to protection of forcibly displaced persons during the Covid-19 pandemic’ explores the available literature and evidence looking at the protection crisis and the discrimination and marginalisation faced by forcibly displaced persons during the first year of the pandemic.
 Presented here are a snapshot of some of our findings.

 Restrictions on the right to asylum